 Research, development and innovation form the basis for Germany‘s prosperity and competitiveness.

 Viable solutions for environmentally friendly energy, efficient health care, sustainable mobility, secure communication and secure production in Germany cannot be developed without progress in science and technology.
-The challenges Germany is facing up to also concern other countries in Europe and across the world.
+The challenges Germany is facing are shared by other countries in Europe and around the world.

-Germany has been investing more funds in research and development (R&D) in recent years than ever before.
-The Federal Government’s expenditure on R&D rose by 9.0 billion euros between 2005 and 2017 to 17.2 billion euros (target) in 2017.
-This represents an increase of over 90%.
-According to provisional calculations, in 2015, the R&D expenditure of the German industry increased by 10% to 62.5 billion euros.
-State and industry together spent almost 90 billion euros on R&D in 2015.
-This represents approximately 3% of Germany’s Gross Domestic Product (GDP).
-This means that Germany has achieved the target of the Europe 2020 Strategy of spending an annual 3% of GDP on R&D.
+Germany has invested more funds in research and development (R&D) in recent years than ever before.
+The Federal Government’s expenditure on R&D rose by 9.0 billion euros between 2005 and 2017 to 16.6 billion euros in 2017.
+This represents an increase of about 85%.
+Between 2016 and 2017, the R&D expenditure of German industry increased by about 9.5% to 68.8 billion euros.
+Government and industry together spent 99.6 billion euros on R&D in 2017.
+This represents 3.04% of Germany’s gross domestic product.
+This means that Germany has achieved the target of the Europe 2020 strategy of spending an annual 3% of GDP on R&D.

-Germany accounts for 30% of all R&D expenditure in the European Union; five of Europe's ten most innovative companies come from Germany.
+Germany accounts for 30% of all R&D expenditure in the European Union; six of the ten most innovative companies in the EU are from Germany.
 Germany features as one of the world’s leading locations of innovation in international ranking exercises.
-Both the European Innovation Scoreboard of the European Commission and the Global Innovation Index place Germany among the leading countries for innovation.
+The European Innovation Scoreboard of the European Commission counts Germany in the group of Strong Innovators, and the Global Innovation Index also puts Germany among the leading countries.
 Germany is also a worldwide leader in patent applications.
 Germany accounts for nearly twice as many patents with world market relevance per million citizens as the USA.
 Germany’s good international position in terms of its excellence rate, which shows what proportion of its published research results are among the most cited, has been improving continuously in recent years.